Case Study #2

 What this work demonstrates

-This project is also a good illustration of what multi-format content strategy looks like in practice.
-Not just writing individual pieces, but understanding how a landing page, an email series, a press release, and a set of social posts work together as a coordinated launch — each doing a different job at a different moment in the same story.
+This project also shows what coordinated multi-format content strategy looks like in practice.
+A landing page, an email series, a press release, and a set of social posts each do a different job at a different moment in the same story.
+Getting all of them to work together as a launch rather than a pile of assets is the real challenge.